codewithfaizan/API-Design/README.md

 Visit localhost:3000 inside your browser.
 When everything is setup correctly. <br> The endpoint should be : <b> localhost:3000/api/v1 </b>

-## Name Resources in Plural
-Let's start with our fundamental CRUD endpoints. let's start implementing endpoints for creating, reading, updating and deleting workouts.

 ## REST API Best Practices
 Let's start simple with our fundamental CRUD endpoints.
 After that we'll be extending the API with each best practice.